Entity-Relation Extraction as Multi-Turn Question Answering: Introduction

 In the paper, we propose a new paradigm to handle the task of entity-relation extraction.
 We formalize the task as a multi-turn question answering task: each entity type and relation type is characterized by a question answering template, and entities and relations are extracted by answering template questions.
 Answers are text spans, extracted using the now standard machine reading comprehension (MRC) framework: predicting answer spans given context \cite{seo2016bidirectional,wang2016machine,xiong2017dcn,wang2016multi}.
 To extract structural data like Table \ref{illustration}, the model need to answer the following questions sequentially: \begin{tightitemize} \item {\it Q: who is mentioned in the text?
 A: Musk}; \item {\it Q: which Company / companies did Musk work for?
 A: SpaceX, Tesla, SolarCity, Neuralink and The Boring Company}; \item {\it Q: when did Musk join SpaceX?
 A: 2002}; \item {\it Q: what was Musk's Position in SpaceX?
 A: CEO}. \end{tightitemize}

 Treating the entity-relation extraction task as a multi-turn QA task has the following key advantages: (1) the multi-turn QA setting provides an elegant way to capture the hierarchical dependency of tags.
 As the multi-turn QA proceeds, we progressively obtain the entities we need for the next turn.
 This is closely akin to the multi-turn slot filling dialogue system \cite{williams2005scaling,lemon2006isu}; (2) the question query encodes important prior information for the relation class we want to identify.
+For example, information in the query of the \textsc{PER} tagging class {\it who is mentioned in the text} helps the model to extract relevant name entities.
+On the contrary, in traditional non-QA entity-relation extraction models, a tagging classes or relation classes are merely indices (class1, class2, ...) and do not encode any information about the class.
 This informativeness can potentially solve the issues that existing relation extraction models fail to solve, such as distantly-separated entity pairs, relation span overlap, etc; (3) the QA framework provides a natural way to simultaneously extract entities and relations: most MRC models support outputting special \textsc{None} tokens, indicating that there is no answer to the question.
 Throught this, the original two tasks, entity extraction and relation extraction can be merged to a single QA task: a relation holds if the returned answer to the question corresponding to that relation is not \textsc{None}, and this returned answer is the entity that we wish to extract.

 In this paper, we show that the proposed paradigm, which transforms the entity-relation extraction task to a multi-turn QA task, introduces significant performance boost over existing systems.
 It achieves state-of-the-art (SOTA) performance on the ACE and the CoNLL04 datasets.
 The tasks on these datasets are formalized as triplet extraction problems, in which two turns of QA suffice.
 We thus build a more complicated and more difficult dataset called RESUME which requires to extract biographical information of individuals from raw texts.
 The construction of structural knowledge base from RESUME requires four or five turns of QA.
 We also show that this multi-turn QA setting could easilty integrate reinforcement learning (just as in multi-turn dialog systems) to gain additional performance boost.